National Employer Playbook

 The Buddy System

-To help newcomers settle in more easily at work, some organizations make use of the buddy system.
+To help newcomers settle in more easily at work, some organizations make use of the buddy system

 Connections in the workplace often form naturally, but sometimes, particularly with newcomers, they are slow to form.
-Providing a peer or onboarding buddy can help.
-Although it depends on the organization, peer buddy programs work best for SMEs and for new hires who are located in remote areas.
+Providing a peer buddy or onboarding buddy can help.
+Although it depends on the organization, peer buddy programs work best for SMEs and for new hires located in remote areas.
 It’s also important for employers to be intentional when considering a peer buddy, to take the immigrant employee’s needs and perspectives into consideration.

-For information on how to create a peer buddy program at your workplace, review this downloadable PDF.
+For information on how to create a peer buddy program at your workplace, review this downloadable pdf.

 Integrating

-Mentorship
+Mentorship & Networking

 Mentoring has proved to be a cost-effective approach to help integrate newcomers as well as build cross-cultural understanding.